Eid al-Adha in Islam

 Date of Eid al-Adha

-Eid Al Adha will be celebrated this year on 5 October 2014 (+-1 day) depending on the country, the Festival of Sacrifice is a religious festival celebrated by Muslims, Eid ul-Adha annually falls on the 10th day of the month of Dul Hijja of the lunar Islamic calendar.
+Eid Al Adha will be celebrated this year on 5 October 2014 (+-1 day), the Festival of Sacrifice is a religious festival celebrated by Muslims, Eid ul-Adha annually falls on the 10th day of the month of Dul Hijja of the lunar Islamic calendar.